2010 AFL Grand Final: Media coverage

 The 2010 decider was telecast nationwide by the Seven Network, on their main channel as well as the new high-definition (HD) digital channel 7mate.
 The match was also broadcast for the first time in 3D.
 The network had only broadcast the match following an agreement that would see them, along with Network Ten (which had been contracted under the current deal to telecast the event in 2007, 2009 and 2011), share the rights to the match every year, with the other network broadcasting the pre-season grand final and the Brownlow Medal presentation that year as well.
-Seven also televised the AFL grand final replay, on 2 October, albeit not in 3D nor in High Definition, as the equipment was being loaned in Sydney for the NRL Grand Final.
+Seven also televised the AFL grand final replay, on 2 October, albeit not in 3D nor in high-definition, as the equipment was being loaned in Sydney for the NRL Grand Final.

 The Seven Network also made use of the Skycam for the first time in an AFL grand final.
 The camera had previously been trialled by the Nine Network during its coverage of Friday Night Football in 2004, as well as the Rugby League State of Origin.

 According to The Sydney Morning Herald, 3.7 million people tuned into their TV to watch the drawn grand final, while a slightly smaller audience of 3.6 million tuned to watch the replay.
 However, 5.7 million witnessed the last 5 minutes of the replay, up from 5.6 million the previous week.

 Aside from television, the grand final was also broadcast by a number of radio stations.
-Due to Melbourne still being the heartland of Australian rules football, a higher number of radio stations broadcast locally into Melbourne, although almost all stations have their broadcast syndicated by regional stations nationwide.
-The 2010 radio broadcasters include Triple M, SEN 1116, 3AW, 774 ABC Melbourne, 95.5 K-Rock, NIRS, FIVEaa, 6PR and Crocmedia.
+Due to Melbourne still being the heartland of Australian rules football, a higher number of radio stations broadcast locally into Melbourne, although almost all stations had their broadcast syndicated by regional stations nationwide.
+Radio broadcasters included Triple M, SEN 1116, 3AW, 774 ABC Melbourne, 95.5 K-Rock, NIRS, FiveAA, 6PR and Crocmedia.

 Pre-match entertainment

 Prior to the match, entertainment was provided by INXS, who performed "Suicide Blonde", "New Sensation" and "Kick".
 This was followed by the Melbourne Symphony Orchestra, who performed orchestral arrangements of the Collingwood and St Kilda theme songs.
 Lyrics for the two songs were performed by Matt Hetherington (for Collingwood) and Paris Wells (for St Kilda).

 For the grand final replay, Lionel Richie was announced to perform the pre-match, as well as the post-match, entertainment.
 The American said, "It is a great honour to be invited to perform at such an historic event in Australian football...I am incredibly fortunate to have been available for this once-in-a-lifetime experience to share my music with my fans."

-Following Richie's Performance, the team theme songs were performed as saxophone solos by Joe Camilleri (for Collingwood) and Wilbur Wilde (for St Kilda).
-For the replay, in place of the traditional around-the-ground parade of 2010 AFL retirees and medalists, famous members of the Collingwood and St. Kilda Football Clubs were presented: including participants from the memorable 1966 VFL Grand Final.
+Following Richie's performance, the team theme songs were performed as saxophone solos by Joe Camilleri (for Collingwood) and Wilbur Wilde (for St Kilda).
+For the replay, in place of the traditional around-the-ground parade of 2010 AFL retirees and medalists, famous members of the Collingwood and St Kilda football clubs were presented, including participants from the memorable 1966 VFL grand final.